justinpurcell1/watsonwork-twitter/README.md

 [![Build Status](https://travis-ci.org/watsonwork/watsonwork-twitter.svg)](https://travis-ci.org/watsonwork/watsonwork-twitter)

-App built with node.js to listen to messages posted in a space in IBM Watson Workspace and returns back recent tweets about a given topic.
+App built with node.js to post to Twitter from IBM Watson Workspace.

-This app will listen for `@twitter <keyword/hashtag/@user/phrase>` and give you a sense of what people are saying about that in Twitter.
+This app will listen for `@twitter <keyword/hashtag/@user/phrase>` post to Twitter for you.

 The Watson Work platform provides **spaces** for people to exchange **messages** in conversations.
 This app shows how to listen to a conversation